Goldman wins mortgage case appealed by German bank

-NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) and investment adviser TCW have survived an appeal by a German bank that sued them for fraud over a toxic derivative marketed at the height of the housing market bubble.
+NEW YORK, April 19 (Reuters) - Goldman Sachs Group Inc and investment adviser TCW have survived an appeal by a German bank that sued them for fraud over a toxic derivative marketed at the height of the U.S. housing market bubble.

 It was one of the few cases to reach the appellate level in which a sophisticated investor accused a bank of profiting unjustly by being negligent in marketing and selling a product.